Flyon321/Microsoft-Rewards-Bot/README.md

 # Microsoft-Rewards-Bot
-An automatic process to earn point with Microsoft Rewards using Firefox shortcut
+An automatic process to earn point with Microsoft Rewards using Firefox and Edge shortcut

 1 - First, you need to add the "Microsoft Rewards" extension in Firefox and set the Bing Search Engine as your defaulf page (Homepage)
     https://www.microsoft.com/rewards/browser-extension?msclkid=e98576e9b65f11ecaeb7fab59948829b&rtc=1